 Anyone who has been married for over a year provided one of the couple either lives in or has lived in England or Wales during the previous year.
 It does not matter where the couple married.

-For divorce or judicial separation proceedings, the marriage must have irretrievably broken down and one of the five following ‘facts’ needs to be proved:
+There is now just one ground: for divorce or judicial separation proceedings, the marriage must have irretrievably broken down.

 The difference between divorce and judicial separation proceedings is that the latter leaves you still legally married to your husband or wife and are therefore unable to get remarried.

 We will draft the paperwork to start the proceedings.
-Your marriage certificate has to be sent to the court at the start of yourcase and will not be returned to you.
-If thiscauses you a problem, please tell to us.
+Your marriage certificate has to be sent us and a copy sent to the court at the start of your case.
+It will be returned to you at the end.

 It is not necessary for financial arrangements to be completed by the time the divorce is final.
 Frequently they will still be in the early stages.
 However, it should at least be possible to resolve immediate problems and make any interim maintenance arrangements.

-We may advise you to delay application for the Decree Absolute ending the marriage until a financial settlement is finalised, to protect your rights.
+We may advise you to delay application for the Final Order ending the marriage until a financial settlement is finalised, to protect your rights.

 Court proceedings in family law are usually private.
 This means that the public and press are not allowed access to the court papers.

-However, the press are able to publish the fact that a Decree Nisi has been pronounced.
+However, the press are able to publish the fact that a Conditional Order has been pronounced.
 The information that they may disclose is very limited.

 Either spouse, if they have grounds, may start the divorce.
-He or she is called the Petitioner.
-The Petition is sent to the court.
-A court fee is payable, unless the Petitioner is exempt.
+He or she is called the Applicant.
+The Application is sent to the court.
+As of April 22, you may make joint Applications for divorce, within which the Application is made by Applicant 1 and Applicant 2.

-The court sends a copy of the Petition to the other party, (called the Respondent) or to his or her solicitor if there is one.
+The court sends a copy of the Application to the other party (called the Respondent) or to his or her solicitor if there is one.
+In joint Applications, this is not required.

-The Respondent should send the court a Acknowledgement of Service form, which accompanied the petition.
-This asks whether they intend to defend the case.
+The Respondent should send the court a Acknowledgement of Service form, which accompanied the Application.

-The court sends the Petitioner’s solicitor a copy of the acknowledgement of service.
+The court sends the Applicant’s solicitor a copy of the acknowledgement of service.

-Proof that the Respondent and anyone else named have received the petition will have to be obtained before the Petitioner can take the next step.
+Proof that the Respondent has received the application will have to be obtained before the Applicant can proceed to the next step.

-a) The Petitioner may apply for the final decree (‘Decree Absolute’).
-This Decree may be available as quickly as the same day.
+a) The Applicant may apply for the Final Order.
+This Final Order may be available as quickly as the same day.

-b) The Respondent can apply for the Decree Absolute if the Petitioner has not already done so.
+b) The Respondent can apply for the Final Order if the Applicant has not already done so.
 However, such an application is not automatically granted.
 If you are in this position as a Respondent we will provide you with full advice.